-The Company transacts with certain entities in which its parent, LPLIH, has an equity interest or an affiliation through a majority shareholder, as described below:
+The Company transacts with certain entities in which its parent, LPLFH, or LPLFH's significant stockholders have an equity interest or an affiliation through a majority stockholder, as described below:

-Artisan Partners Limited Partnership ("Artisan"), a company majority-owned by one of LPLIH's majority shareholders, pays fees to the Company in exchange for product distribution and record-keeping services.
-As of December 31, 2011, the Company had a receivable from Artisan of \$0.7 million, which is included in receivables from product sponsors, broker-dealers and clearing organizations in the statement of financial condition.
+Artisan Partners Limited Partnership ("Artisan"), a company majority-owned by one of LPLFH's significant stockholders, pays fees to the Company in exchange for product distribution and record-keeping services.
+As of December 31, 2012, the Company had a receivable from Artisan of \$0.8 million, which is included in receivables from product sponsors, broker-dealers and clearing organizations in the statement of financial condition.